Oklahoma's Cottage Food Law

 Oklahoma allows online orders

-Since Oklahoma permits online cottage food sales, endvr gives you a branded storefront where customers can browse, preorder, and pay — no website required.
+Since Oklahoma permits online cottage food sales, endvr gives you a simple storefront where customers can browse, preorder, and pay — no website required.

 Bill tracking data provided by LegiScan